"Bathing" from Phantom Canyon makes it to Essay Daily

 thanks to Jill Christman.

-From forest fires to mountain lions, Ohio farm to Colorado cabin, violation to silence to reclamation, Kathryn Winograd draws keep attention to the details that braid her own history with that of the land on which she dwells, and with her husband, daughters–anyone who has experienced loss and fought for renewal.
-Her collection of poetic personal essays becomes a ring of concentric circles–one essay builds upon the next to achieve deeper meaning and truth, revealing, at the center, mercy.
+From forest fires to mountain lions, Ohio farm to Colorado cabin, violation to silence to reclamation, Kathryn Winograd draws keep attention to the details that braid her own history with that of the land on which she dwells, and with her her husband, daughters–anyone who has experienced loss and fought for renewal.

 –Robert Root, author of Happenstance and Postscripts: Retrospections on Time and Place

 "In these lyric essays, Kathryn Winograd

 mines the ore of girl, daughter, mother, wife, and writer, wilding her selves